 It is common that those you draw into your life have similar idealist tendencies as you.
 Regardless of culture, throughout mythology, three constants have been animals, circles and stones as these are elements of the collective consciousness.
 Animals are spiritual guides and power figures to many cultures.
 Even Americans have the eagle as the country’s symbol of power.
 Buddhist and Hindu traditions hold circles sacred, such as seen in their mandalas.
 Stonehenge is an example — very symbolic to ancient Baltic people.
 When God spoke to Jacob, he laid a circle of stones in his dream.
 Human instincts are depicted in all of these cases.

 Mandalas were viewed as basic patterns for the fantasy life and dream state to Carl Jung.
 They represent eternal creation, eternal mind, formation and transformation.
 Jung discovered that while you walk among the mandala’s outer circle, it is the center that holds you captive to reach a harmonious balance with the universe.
 The deity lives in the mandala’s center.
 As you mentally create your own mandala, various images are generated causing a metaphysical reaction in your consciousness to end suffering while achieving enlightenment.

 The renowned Mandala of Two Realms is created through the combination of Five Buddhas and the Five Kings.
 Native American mandalas offer good health, joy and prosperity while a Jungian Mandala draws you into your center by following the symbols within its consciousness.

 The Jungian Mandala offers lost knowledge of:

 - As your soul grows form one initial form to another, from infancy to manhood, hero myths play key roles in your journey.

-- Quaternity (four-part) is our Self’s representation of wholeness.
+- Quaternity (four-part) is essentially one’s symbol of wholeness.